Buddhist ethics: Sexual orientation

-According to the Pāli Canon & Āgama (the Early Buddhist scriptures), there is no saying that same or opposite gender relations have anything to do with sexual misconduct, and some Theravada monks express that same-gender relations do not violate the rule to avoid sexual misconduct, which means not having sex with someone underage (thus protected by their parents or guardians), someone betrothed or married and who have taken vows of religious celibacy.
+Some Theravada monks express that same-gender relations do not violate the rule to avoid sexual misconduct, which means not having sex with someone underage (thus protected by their parents or guardians), someone betrothed or married and who have taken vows of religious celibacy.

+Buddhist communities in Western states as well as in Japan generally tend to be accepting of homosexuality.
+In Japan, homosexual relations among Buddhist samurai and clergy were actually quite common.
+Male homosexuality between clergy was especially common in the Tantric Shingon school.

 Some later traditions, like Shantideva and Gampopa, feature restrictions on non-vaginal sex (including homosexuality).
 A medieval commentary of the Digha Nikaya mentions examples of immorality in society, and one of the examples is homosexuality, whereas this has no basis in the Sutta.
 Other Buddhist texts such as the Abhidharma-kosa and the Jataka tales make no mention of homosexuality in this regard.
 According to Jose Ignacio Cabezon, Buddhist cultures' attitudes towards homosexuality have generally been neutral.

-While both men and women can be ordained, hermaphrodites are not allowed by the Vinaya.
+While traditional Vinaya rules allow ordination for both men and women, individuals described in ancient texts as having ambiguous or dual sexual characteristics (such as ubhatobyañjanaka) were historically excluded.
 According to the ancient texts this is because of the possibility that they will seduce monks or nuns.

 The Vinaya also prevents pandakas from becoming monastics, which have been defined as "without testicles" and generally referred to those who lacked the normal (usually physical) characteristics of maleness (in some cases it refers to women who lack the normal characteristics of femaleness).
 This rule was established by the Buddha after a pandaka monk broke the Vinaya precepts by having relations with others.
 Therefore, it seems that pandakas were initially allowed into the Sangha.
 Later Buddhist texts like the Milinda Panha and the Abhidharma-kosa see pandakas as being spiritually hindered by their sexuality and mental defilements.